RhyanRodriguez3/CompSci-Guide/1_Programming_Language.md

 ### The computer
 - Programming is the process of preparing an instructional program for a device.
 Attempting to get a computer to  complete a specific task without making mistakes.
 - The computer only understands machine code, which is binary code.
 You need to convert your instructions for the machien to execute it.
 Programming languages are fundamentally a middleman for translating a  program into machine code. they serve as interprets for converting languages into other languages.
 - There are many programming languages and each have their own specific uses, general purpose languages like pythong and Java can perform a variety of computational tasks and other languages are for specific tasks.
 Low  low level programming languages, such as assembly, or C, are closer to binary than  a high level programming language, such as Java or Python.
-Each language is specified for specific tasks.
+Each language is specified for specific tasks and has its own advantages and disadvantages.
+High level langauges have more abstraction from machine code an easier to learn, lower level languages are closer to the machine cldoe but often provide more functionality.
+  - For web development: HTML and CSS.
+HTML is a markup language used for writing the content of a website.
+CSS is used to style the design of a website.
+  - A scripting langauge is a langauge with many commands for you to use than can be run without being compiled.
+Easier to port between operating systems.
+Also used in web dev.
+Ex are Perl, PHP, Ajax, and JavaScript.
+  - General purpose language offer a wide range of uses and applications.
+A good basic language such as Java, Python, and C++.
+Java is good for game / Web development Python is good for data analysis and scripting, while C++ tends to be used for writing applications and system programs.
+These are good basics but be aware that you should find the one which you like the most syntax.
 - The computer knows how to do arithmetic (x, +, -, /).
 - It also knows how to handle string (text).
 Concatenating is adding strings together.
 Quotations make the value a string.